ShorenaK/KIBI-E-COMMERCE-STORE/README.md

 ![](http://imgur.com/t3teAxi.png)
-### :handbag: A simple RESTful API to purchase Keyboards and Keycaps on e-commerce.
+### :handbag: A simple RESTful Web App to purchase Keyboards and Keycaps on e-commerce store.

 ## Introduction:

 "KIBI" e-commerce store is a web application that features the 7 RESTful routes.
-The idea to build an awsome e-commerce store to offer various selection of great quality keyboards was born based on commen hobbies of team (or group) members relative to the keyboard.
+The idea to build an awesome e-commerce store to offer various great quality keyboards was born based on common hobbies of team members.

 ## Features:
-Display all products, Keyboards & Keycaps Set.
+Display all products "Keyboards & Keycaps Set".
 View to display all Keyboard.
 View to display all Keycaps set.
-View page to show per item product .
+View page to show each individual product.
-Edit a Keyboard & Keycaps product listing.
+Edit a Keyboard & Keycaps listing.
 Create a product listing.
 Delete a product listing.
-MAYBE: Ability to filter items.
-MAYBE: Ability to add items to a cart.
+Ability to add items to a cart.

 ## Development Tools: